ArantesJoao/yieldly/API_DOCUMENTATION.md

 ## Overview

-Yieldly is a personal investment tracker focused on logging balances and increases with simple, user-controlled semantics, especially for Brazil-centric fixed-income workflows.
+Yieldly is a personal investment tracker focused on logging balances and transactions with simple, user-controlled semantics, especially for Brazil-centric fixed-income workflows.
 This document provides comprehensive API documentation for backend integration.

 ## Table of Contents